 Tenth places in India and Brazil were the best the team could muster over the remaining races, finally succumbing to Sauber and finishing eighth in the Constructors' Championship.

-Retained for 2014, Vergne is joined by surprise signing Daniil Kvyat, who, though only 19, won the 2013 GP3 title in his rookie season having previously finished runner up in the Eurocup Formula Renault 2.0 series.
-While some said the deal was all about money, others argue the youngster is the real deal.
+Retained for 2014, Vergne was joined by surprise signing Daniil Kvyat, who, though only 19, won the 2013 GP3 title in his rookie season having previously finished runner up in the Eurocup Formula Renault 2.0 series.
+While some said the deal was all about money, others argued the youngster is the real deal.

-Meanwhile, in a move which sees the Faenza team move back that little bit closer to its sister outfit in Milton Keynes, in 2014 it will use the same Renault 'power units', or engines as we used to call them.
+Meanwhile, in a move which saw the Faenza team move back that little bit closer to its sister outfit in Milton Keynes, in 2014 it would use the same Renault 'power units', or engines as we used to call them.

 As was the case with all Renault runners, pre-season testing didn't bode well.
 Nonetheless, the season got off to a strong start in Melbourne with Vergne and Kvvat qualifying 6th and 8th and subsequently finishing the race 8th and 9th.
 Indeed, in his first outing, the Russian youngster had broken Sebastian Vettel's record as the youngest point scorer in the sport's history.

 Other than the British Grand Prix, that was the last time both drivers finished in the points together, Vergne scoring points in seven races in total and his teammate in five.